Summary IconKey Takeaways

 AWS Glue has seamless integration with services like S3, Redshift, RDS, and Athena.
 It’s also highly flexible, supporting both code-based and visual ETL creation.
 Hence, it is ideal for engineering teams working in the AWS ecosystem who want control over transformations and need to manage complex ETL logic.

-AWS Glue also provides data catalog, job schedulers, and crawlers to automate the data discovery, preparation, and transformation processes.
+AWS Glue also provides a data catalog, job schedulers, and crawlers to automate the data discovery, preparation, and transformation processes.
 It’s optimized to process structured and semi-structured data with the help of scalable ETL pipelines that can be built using Python or Spark.

 Key features of AWS Glue